acados/acados/docs/embedded_workflow/index.md

 ```

 > [!NOTE]
-> Depending on the compiler installed on your system, you may need to modify some options in the toolchain files around line 55:
+> Depending on the compiler installed on your system, in the case of errors, you may need to modify some options in the toolchain files around line 55:
 > ```
 > set(CMAKE_INCLUDE_FLAG_C "-J")   # for legacy compilers
 > set(CMAKE_INCLUDE_FLAG_CXX "-J")